 Comprehension Questions

-1. Where were Jesus and his disciples walking?
+1. Where were Jesus and his followers walking?

-2. What did the disciples do in the wheat fields?
+2. What did the followers do in the grain fields?

 3. Why did the Pharisees become upset?